-Free blogging platforms like Blogger, Wix, and Squarespace come with a few drawbacks.
+Free blogging platforms like Blogger, Wix, and Squarespace have a few drawbacks.

-- You Don’t Own the Content: Your site can be taken down at any time for any reason, which means you’ll lose all the content you published on your website.
+- You Don’t Own the Content: Your site can be taken down for any reason, meaning you’ll lose all the content you published on your own website.

-- You Could Lose Followers: If you decide to move to a premium blogging platform at a later time, you may lose a lot of followers when you change to the new URL.
+- You Could Lose Followers: If you decide to move to a premium blogging platform later, you may lose a lot of followers when you change to the new domain and admin URL.

-- You Can’t Fully Monetize: You are limited as to the types of blog monetization methods (like display ads) that you can use with a free blogging platform.
+- You Can’t Fully Monetize: You are limited to the types of blog monetization methods (like display ads to gain ad revenue) that you can use with a free blogging platform.

 But, you will experience none of these drawbacks with a premium WordPress blogging platform.

 It comes with quite a lot of compelling benefits

 Why choose self-hosted WordPress vs. free alternatives?

 - Professional Looking Domain: Instead of a domain name that looks like “MyAwesomeCraftBlog.com, “you will have an amateur-looking domain like “MyAwesomeCraftBlog.Squarespace.com.”